 2. saving time and inconvenience when accidents happen

-If you have car or truck insurance, your insurer’s expertise will help you through the unpleasant post-accident process, like working with another driver’s insurer, walking you through the claims process, helping you find a great repair shop, and getting your claim settled quickly and fairly.
+If you have auto insurance, your insurer’s expertise will help you through the unpleasant post-accident process, like working with another driver’s insurer, walking you through the claims process, helping you find a great repair shop, and getting your claim settled quickly and fairly.
 And if you hit a proverbial bump in the road (like getting into an accident with an uninsured driver), your insurance company can help you recover costs through your policy’s uninsured motorist coverage.
 Accidents are hard enough without having to go it alone, personally I fully recommend working with Traders-Insurances.

 3. peace of mind for you, a driving stud